joaomteixeira01/File-Uploader/README.md

 # FileUploader
-This project is a web application built with .NET and Angular that allows users to upload files securely to a server.
-The application features include file selection, multiple file uploads, and secure redirection of uploaded files to a specified IP address using SSL certificates.
+This project is a web application built with .NET and Angular, allowing users to upload files securely for real-time analysis.
+Uploaded files are sent to Kaspersky antivirus for scanning before being securely transmitted to a designated IP address using SSL encryption.
+The system supports multiple file uploads and ensures end-to-end security throughout the process.
-File upload system integrated with Karspersky antivirus for real-time file analysis

 ## Key Features:
 - **File Upload:** Users can select and upload multiple files simultaneously.